Skip to Main Content

 What to Wear to a Courthouse Wedding as a Guest

-Wondering how to dress for a courthouse wedding as a guest?
-While a casual dress code can be tricky to decipher (you may find yourself asking what's too casual and what's too dressy), there are some safe bets where courthouse wedding attire is concerned.
+Wondering what to wear for a courthouse wedding as a guest?
+While a casual dress code can be tricky to decipher (you may find yourself asking what's too casual and what's too dressy), there are some safe bets where courthouse wedding guest attire is concerned.
 A courthouse is a public official's office, so it's a good idea to err on the side of business casual, versus a laid-back look you might wear to run errands.
-Read: A sports coat and slacks, a dressier sundress or a nice blouse plus slacks or a skirt are all great options.
+A sport coat and slacks, a dressier sundress or a nice blouse plus slacks or a skirt are all great options.

 Wondering what to wear for a court wedding as a guest?
 We've got you covered with plenty of examples ahead.
-From pretty Anthropologie and Petal & Pup dresses to sleek suits from Indochino and Brooks Brothers, find all the civil wedding clothes inspiration you're looking for in the list below.
+Find all the civil wedding clothes inspiration you're looking for in the list below.

 Strapless Navy Midi Dress